leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What are the symptoms of dry eyes?

 ## intent: dryeyes-signs_doctorsexaminationfindings_investigations-cornearefractive
-- What is the treatment for Dry eye syndrome?
+- How is Dry Eye Syndrome diagnosed?
-- How can I treat dry eyes?
+- How does  the doctor diagnose dry eyes?
-- Is there any way to stop eye dryness?
+- How does the doctor know whether I have dry eyes?
-- My eyes are always dry, what can I do about it?
+- What will the Ophthalmologist do to confirm I have dry eyes?
-- What are the possible ways to improve dry eyes?
+- Is there any test for eye dryness?
-- How will the doctor treat my dry eyes?
+- How do I test for dry eyes?
-- Can dry eyes be cured?
+- How does the Ophthalmologist know if I have dry eyes?
-- Can I do surgery to stop the dry eyes?
+- Can the doctor check if I have dry eyes?
-- Is the doctor able to treat dry eyes?
+- How can I know for sure if I have dry eyes?
-- How do I stop my dry eyes?
+- What can be done to confirm whether I have dry eyes?
-- Can dry eyes be treated?
+- Do I really have dry eyes?

 ## intent: dryeyes-signs_doctorsexaminationfindings_investigations-cornearefractive_119
 - What is the treatment for Dry eye syndrome?